sc0ttj/component/README.md

 ## Features

 - Easy setup, zero dependencies
-- Less than 1kb, minified and gzipped
+- Just 1.2kb, minified and gzipped
 - No build tools or transpiler needed
 - Simple syntax, easy to use, easy to learn
+- Pure JavaScript wherever possible
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
 - Works **server-side**, in Node: